A secret they made me tell

 Or like when her attorney said that on my web site I said that in full view of the other personnel in the operating room she took my penis out and masturbated it.
 That word did not appear on my site.
 I said nothing of the kind.

 He demonstrated it for the jury by running his hand up and down an imaginary phallus several feet long and bigger around than my arm saying that this is what my web site said she did right in front of everyone else.
 It did not say that.
-No one corrected that.
+And my attorneys refused to correct that.

 I asked my attorney to point out to the jury that they could read the web site and see for themselves what it said.
 If the jury read the copy of my site that was in evidence, they would see for themselves who was lying - something an attorney actually trying to defend me would have thought to do himself.
 It had been printed out and entered in evidence.
 I argued with my counsel trying to get them to do that.
 I also argued and demanded that they make sure that the jury looked at the actual site.
 But my attorney didn't.
 And the jury didn't.
 The only version of it they ever learned was the fowl, salacious lies invented by her attorney.

-My attorneys did not even raise an objection when the surgeon said that neither he nor my primary care physician could find a physical reason for the complaints.
+My attorneys did not even raise an objection when the surgeon who assaulted me said that neither he nor my primary care physician could find a physical reason for the complaints.
 That was him testifying for my primary care physician who was not present for us to cross examine.
 You cannot do that.
 Objecting to that is a no-brainer.
-But I could not get my attorneys to do it.
+But I could not get my attorneys to object to it.

 I also could not get them to point out that the person who was giving this testimony was the person who committed a violent crime and did anyone really expect him to testify honestly?